 What it involves

-All volunteers complete an initial training programme that includes:
+As a regulated service, all volunteers complete an initial training programme that includes:

-- homelessness awareness (which looks at the causes of homelessness and its impact on physical and mental health)
+- Homelessness Awareness (which looks at the causes of homelessness and its impact on physical and mental health)

-Our Homeless Service staff aim to give all volunteers adequate support with regular newsletters, training, and supervision.
+Our Homeless Service staff aim to give all volunteers support with regular newsletters, training, and supervision.
 Every session ends with a debrief to ensure that team members don't leave emotionally over-burdened after what can be a demanding session.

-The minimum commitment per month is:
+The minimum commitment per month is 10 hours.

 Many volunteers find that committing to more frequent shifts makes it easier for them to build rapport with the clients and to gain a better knowledge of the service.